dropwizard/dropwizard/docs/source/manual/configuration.rst

 rateUnit               seconds        The unit to report rates as.
 Overrides per-metric rate units. excludes               (none)         Metrics to exclude from reports, by name.
 When defined, matching metrics will not be reported. includes               (all)          Metrics to include in reports, by name.
-When defined, only these metrics will be reported. frequency              1 second       The frequency to report metrics.
+When defined, only these metrics will be reported. frequency              (none)         The frequency to report metrics.
 Overrides the default.
 ====================== =============  ===========